nuvalis/mzFlash/README.md

 	<?= $this->flash->show(); ?>

-	// The Output will something like this
+	// The Output will look something like this

 	<section class="flash-messages">
 		<div class="inner">